public-a3-services/cy-ready/README.md

 1. Create a new bookmark:
     - Right-click on the bookmarks bar and select `Add page`.
 2. Set the name and URL:
-    - `Name`: For example, "Check data-cy"
+    - `Name`: For example, "data-test-id"
     - `URL`: Paste the following code:

 ```javascript